maoberlehner/markus-oberlehner-net/resources/articles/2016-12-30_building-avalanche-v4.md

 ### Testing
 Being an open source maintainer really made me fall in love with automated testing.
 Without tests you can't be sure if a bugfix or a new feature didn't break something in your project.
 You live in constant fear that, after a new release, bug report notifications flood your inbox.

-Although automated tests are not a huge thing in the CSS world, I really wanted to have some system in place to prevent me from releasing faulty code.
+Although automated tests are not a huge thing in the CSS world, I really wanted to have a system in place to prevent me from releasing faulty code.

 Every **avalanche** 4.x.x package comes with it's own regression tests and a new release is only created if all the packages pass their tests.
 [BackstopJS](https://github.com/garris/backstopjs) is used to run the tests.